Shrubs in Cocktails

 It’s always going to be some sort of dry sugar, as fermentation needs air to help it along.
 However, you’re not stuck with granulated and processed white sugar.
 There are Demerara and Turbinado and brown sugar as well.
 When it comes down to writing your recipes and experimenting, the flavor profiles of sugar will play into how you work your alchemy.
 Brown sugar and blueberries is an amazing combination, while that same molasses character may overwhelm weaker flavors, like a pear.
 There’s no real wrong answer, but the more effort you put into your shrubs, the bigger the reward.

 The vinegar is introduced to kill the fermentation process, and to help act as a preservative.
 However, the vinegar is probably the most interesting part of the equation.
 Not only is there a veritable universe of vinegar out there, but because they are incredibly easy to infuse with herbs, the combinations for your shrubs are just about infinite.
 The infusion process is largely going to be the same as with alcohol.
 Additionally, combinations of different vinegar make for some wonderful flavors.
 The buttery notes of a white wine vinegar can pair really well with an apple cider vinegar.
 Throwing herbs into the mix allows for endless combinations.
 Pear Rosemary, Strawberry Thyme, Mango Sage, whatever your little heart desires.
 Take a peek at the Flavor Bible and go to town.

 The Shrub Basics

-Clean and process your subject; berries will break down without much help, but produce like an apple or a pineapple will need to be sliced up to give the magic some room to work.
+Clean and process your subject; berries will break down without much help, but an apple or a pineapple will need to be sliced up to give the magic some room to work.

 Place subject in a container, cover with sugar of choice.